Get the Point

 Remember

-- Keep your container out of reach of small children and pets with the lid on!
+- Keep your container out of reach of small children and pets with the cap on!

 - Never flush your syringes or lancets down the toilet!